Jerroldwyz/KeizerPairingEngine/README.md

 Will be run in the browser <br />
     a) Algorithm must work in a performant way for pairings of 1500 players <br />
-        1) Must return a pairing in under 30 seconds with the maximum players and complexity <br />
+        i) Must return a pairing in under 30 seconds with the maximum players and complexity <br />
-        2) Should be able to run on browser on a low-spec machine (eg. tablet in Africa) <br />
+        ii) Should be able to run on browser on a low-spec machine (eg. tablet in Africa) <br />
     b) Automated test suite <br />